Māori Australians: Education

 In 2011, only 45.2% of New Zealand–born Māori between the ages of 25 and 54 years living in Australia had graduated high school with a Year 12 qualification.
-Only about 6% of NZ–born Māori men held a bachelor degree, compared to the Australian national average of 26% for men.
+Only about 6% of NZ–born Māori men held a bachelor's degree, compared to the Australian national average of 26% for men.
 Only a small proportion of Māori migrant men between the ages of 20 and 29 years were enrolled in university education.
 According to Te Puni Kōkiri, 54% of Australian-born Māori have high school qualifications in comparison to 55% for non-Māori New Zealanders and the Australian national average of 59%.

 According to Te Puni Kōkiri, 59 percent of Māori within the prime working age population (25 to 54 years) have no tertiary qualification, compared with 37% of the Australian prime working population and 41% of New Zealand-born non-Māori.
 Dr Tahu Kukutai and Dr Shefali Pawar, of the National Institute of Demographic and Economic Analysis (NIDEA) at the University of Waikato, have attributed the lower Māori participation in tertiary education to changes to immigration legislation in 2001 which restricted access to social security and student loans for Australian non-citizens.